elferherrera/SDL2Tutorial/README.md

 To run the examples in each part it is important to install the SDL2 libraries in your system.
 In Linux and iOS that can be accomplished using the corresponding package manager.

-However, to use SDL2 in windows one how to download the [compiled files](https://www.libsdl.org/download-2.0.php) and place them in a location where cargo and the executable file can find them.
+However, to use SDL2 in windows one has to download the [compiled files](https://www.libsdl.org/download-2.0.php) and place them in a location where cargo and the executable file can find them.
 The dll files have to be seen by the executable the lib files have to be seen by cargo